A. W. Mellon Postdoctoral Fellowship in the Humanities and Humanistic Social Sciences, 2017-19

 - Writing sample of up to 25 pages.

 - Confidential reference letters from three writers.
 Reference letters should address the significance and feasibility of the proposed research; quality of the proposal; qualifications for the project; past work; and potential contributions to and benefits from being a Mellon postdoctoral fellow at UW-Madison.
-Letters may be addressed to Susan Friedman and Sara Guyer, Co-chairs of the fellowship program.

 - Optional: Statement of teaching philosophy and/or sample syllabi or descriptions of courses you have taught or would like to teach.